-Maternal smoking during pregnancy is the most direct route of pre-natal environmental tobacco smoke exposure.512 A meta-analysis concluded that pre-natal smoking had its strongest effect on young children, whereas post-natal maternal smoking seemed relevant only to asthma development in older children.513
+Maternal smoking during pregnancy is the most direct route of pre-natal environmental tobacco smoke exposure.
+578 A meta-analysis concluded that pre-natal smoking had its strongest effect on young children, whereas post-natal maternal smoking seemed relevant only to asthma development in older children.
+579

-Exposure to outdoor pollutants, such as living near a main road, is associated with increased risk of asthma, 514 but one study suggested that this may only be important for children also exposed to tobacco smoke in-utero and in infancy.
-515
+Exposure to outdoor pollutants, such as living near a main road, is associated with increased risk of asthma.
+580,581